Okay, so Obama's out there now saying, time to stop debating and time to work together.

 Yeah, that's that's I don't know that many people thought that.

-You remembered there were people that wanted to be speaker that did run against Maynard.
+You remember there were people that wanted to be Speaker, that did run against Boehner.

 One of them was Michelle Bachman.